Before They Grow Up: Photographing Childhood

 Assignment: Create a lifestyle child portrait and share the aspects of the frame that you considered in your process.

 Reading: Studying the art of the documentary portrait; defining documentary portraiture and discussing various aspects that enable success in this genre; artist interview; waiting for the moment (video)

 Assignment: Create a documentary child portrait and share the aspects of the frame that you considered in your process.

 The CMU workshop is a 100% online classroom experience.
 Once you sign up, you have access to a course forum that is open 24 hours a day so that you can learn and join discussions on your own schedule.

 Each week students receive a set of course materials– these materials generally include a PDF and/or videos.
 Throughout the week, instructors and TAs are present in the forum every day to answer questions and offer encouragement.
 Students receive an assignment each week that pertains to the topics covered in the course materials and class discussion throughout the week.

 Full Participation students engage in an interactive online classroom experience that includes instructor-led group discussions and detailed, personalized guidance for the duration of the workshop.
-Full participation students post their assignments in the forum and receive instructor and TA critiques each week.
+Full participation students post their assignments in the forum and receive instructor critiques each week.
 They also have lifetime access to a Workshop Alumni forum for continued peer discussion after the course concludes.